 Esther: “Ant, Dec and Stephen had great chemistry.
 It really came across how much they love their careers.
 I was surprised that they were quite tall, I assumed they would be really short!”

 Esther: “MIPCOM is not the place to be shy, you have to have your elevator pitch ready at all times and be ready to come out of your shell.
 It’s a perfect opportunity to get a great insight into the world of TV and meet amazing people who you could end up working with.”

-For more information on how to secure a place on the NFTS Marketing, Distribution, Sales and Exhibition course from January 2020 go to: nfts.co.uk/marketing-distribution-sales-and-exhibition
+For more information on how to apply for a place on the NFTS Marketing, Distribution, Sales and Exhibition course go to: nfts.co.uk/marketing-distribution-sales-and-exhibition